-- 11 of 2020 on Job Creation and Government Regulation No 45 of 2005 on Establishment, Management, Supervision and Dissolution of SOEs as amended by Government Regulation No 23 of 2022 on the Amendment of Government Regulation No 45 of 2005 on the Establishment, Management, Supervision and Dissolution of SOEs (SOE Liquidation Rules); - securities issuers that have conducted public offerings and public companies - - (a) Regulation of the Financial Services Authority (OJK) No 31/POJK.04/2015 on Disclosure of Material Information or Facts by Issuers or Public Companies; - (b) Regulation of OJK No 26/POJK.04/2017 on Information Disclosure for an Issuer or Public Company; and - (c) Circular Letter of Indonesian Stock Exchange No SE-008/BEJ/08-2004 on Temporary Suspension of Securities Trading of Listed Companies; - banks, including Indonesian banks duly registered at the Financial Services Authority ("OJK") - - (a) Law No 7 of 1992 as amended by Law No 10 of 1998 on Banking as amended by Law No 11 of 2020 on Job Creation; - (b) Law No 24 of 2004 as amended by Law No 7 of 2009 on the Deposit Insurance Corporation ("LPS"); - (c) Law No 21 of 2011 concerning the Financial Services Authority (the "OJK Law"); - (d) Government Regulation No 25 of 1999 on Licence Revocation, Dissolution and Liquidation of Bank Business; - (e) Regulation of OJK No 15/POJK.03/2017 on Determination of Status and Follow-Up of Supervision of Commercial Bank ("Per OJK 15/2017"); and - (f) LPS Regulation No 1 of 2022 on Bank Liquidation for banks in the form of Limited Liability Companies (the "Bank Liquidation Rules");
+- No 11 of 2020 on Job Creation), as further amended by the Omnibus Financial Law. - Charities and charitable foundations Law No 16 of 2001, as amended by Law No 28 of 2004 on the Amendment of Law No 16 of 2001 on Foundations. - State-owned companies Law No 19 of 2003 on State-Owned Companies (State-Owned Enterprises/SOEs), as amended by Law No 6 of 2023 on the Ratification of Government Regulation No 2 of 2022 (as substitute of Law No 11 of 2020 on Job Creation) and Government Regulation No 45 of 2005 on Establishment, Management, Supervision and Dissolution of SOEs, as amended by Government Regulation No 23 of 2022 on the Amendment of Government Regulation No 45 of 2005 on the Establishment, Management, Supervision and Dissolution of SOEs (the "SOE Liquidation Rules"). - Securities issuers that have conducted public offerings and public companies under: - (a) Regulation of the Financial Services Authority (OJK) No 31/POJK.04/2015 on Disclosure of Material Information or Facts by Issuers or Public Companies; - (b) Regulation of OJK No 26/POJK.04/2017 on Information Disclosure for an Issuer or Public Company; and - (c) Decision of the Board of Directors of Indonesian Stock Exchange No Kep-00077/BEI/05-2023 on Regulation I-L on Suspension of Securities (this decision has revoked Circular Letter of Indonesian Stock Exchange No SE-008/BEJ/08-2004 on Temporary Suspension of Securities Trading of Listed Companies). - Banks, including Indonesian banks duly registered at the Financial Services Authority (OJK), under: - (a) Law No 7 of 1992 as amended by Law No 10 of 1998 on Banking, and as amended

-- pension funds Law No 11 of 1992 on Pension Funds and Regulation (Pension Fund Law) of OJK Regulation No 9/POJK.05/2014 on Dissolution and Liquidation of Pension Funds (Per OJK 9/2014) (the "Pension Funds Liquidation Rules"); - insurance companies Law No 40 of 2014 on Insurance (the "Insurance Law") and Regulation of OJK No 28/POJK.05/2015 on Dissolution, Liquidation and Bankruptcy of Insurance, Islamic Insurance, Reinsurance and Islamic Reinsurance Companies (Insurance Companies Liquidation Rules); - securities companies duly licensed and operating as underwriter, securities broker and investment manager under Law No 8 of 1995 on Capital Markets, in conjunction with Regulation of OJK No 3/POJK.04/2021 on Capital Market Activities Operations (the "Capital Market Rules"); - OJK Law and relevant OJK Regulation on licensing of securities companies conducting underwriting and securities broker business (the "Securities Companies Liquidation Rules"); - finance leasing companies, companies providing finance to infrastructure projects, factoring companies, consumer finance companies and credit card companies ("finance companies") - Regulation of OJK No 35/ POJK.05/2018 on Finance Companies Business Activities as amended by Regulation of OJK No 7/POJK.05/2022 on the Amendment of Regulation of OJK No 35/POJK.05/2018 on Finance Company Business Activities (the "Finance Companies Liquidation Rules"); and - venture capital companies Regulation of OJK No 34/POJK.05/2015 on Licences and Institution of Venture Capital Companies (the "Venture Capital Companies Liquidation Rules").
+- by Law No 6 of 2023 on the Ratification of Government Regulation No 2 of 2022 (as substitute of Law No 11 of 2020 on Job Creation) and the Omnibus Financial Law; - (b) Law No 24 of 2004 as amended by Law No 7 of 2009 on the Deposit Insurance Corporation as amended by the Omnibus Financial Law (LPS); - (c) Law No 21 of 2011 concerning the Financial Services Authority as amended by the Omnibus Financial Law (the "OJK Law"); - (d) Government Regulation No 25 of 1999 on Licence Revocation, Dissolution and Liquidation of Bank Business; - (e) Regulation of OJK No 15/POJK.03/2017 on Determination of Status and Follow-Up of Supervision of Commercial Banks (Per OJK 15/2017); and - (f) LPS Regulation No 1 of 2022 on Bank Liquidation for banks in the form of limited liability companies (the "Bank Liquidation Rules"). - The Omnibus Financial Law (this law revoked pension funds Law No 11 of 1992 on Pension Funds and Regulation (the "Pension Fund Law")), of OJK Regulation No 9/ POJK.05/2014 on Dissolution and Liquidation of Pension Funds (Per OJK 9/2014) (the "Pension Funds Liquidation Rules"). - Insurance companies Law No 40 of 2014 on Insurance as amended by the Omnibus Financial Law (the "Insurance Law") and Regulation of the OJK No 28/POJK.05/2015 on Dissolution, Liquidation and Bankruptcy of Insurance, Islamic Insurance, Reinsurance and Islamic Reinsurance Companies (the "Insurance Companies Liquidation Rules"). - Securities companies duly licensed and operating as underwriter, securities broker and investment manager under Law No 8 of 1995 on Capital Markets, as amended by the Omnibus Financial Law, in conjunction with

-Contributed by: Emir Nurmansyah, Kevin Omar Sidharta, Ulyarta Naibaho and Giffy Pardede, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Ulyarta Naibaho and Bilal Anwari, ABNR Counsellors at Law